 Furthermore, there are more people living in the Anacostia neighborhood employed as sales and service workers (59.1%) than almost any neighborhood in the country.
 From fast-food service workers to major sales accounts, sales and service workers make up the largest proportion of our national employment picture.
 But despite that size and importance nationally, this neighborhood still stands out as unique due to the dominance of people living here who work in such occupations.

-American households most often have a car, and regularly they have two or three.
-But households in the Anacostia neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Anacostia neighborhood have a highly unusual car ownership.
 34.0% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.6% of U.S. neighborhoods.

 Anacostia has the amazing distinction of housing more same sex couples living together than 97.1% of neighborhoods in the U.S. If you are seeking such a neighborhood, NeighborhoodScout's analysis shows that this is one place that you should consider.